 Pricing: Free with limits.
 Standard from $5/user/month.

-Verdict: Trello is the right pick for free kanban beat tracking.
+Verdict: Trello is the right pick for writers who want a free, familiar board.

 Best for: Notion-native users.
-Not for: users who want visual canvas paradigm.
+Not for: users who want a visual canvas paradigm.

 Pricing: Free for individuals.
 Plus from $10/user/month.

-Pros: Flexible database, integrates with broader Notion workspace.
+Pros: Flexible database with table, board, and timeline views; integrates with your Notion workspace.

-Verdict: Notion is the right pick for Notion-native users.
+Verdict: Notion is the right pick for writers already living in Notion.

 Best for: Writers who plan through character and event tracking.
 Not for: writers who want a primary writing editor.